CARE AND MAINTENANCE

 - Air dry your packraft.
 A wet packraft can spread invasive species.
 In addition, if your boat is stored wet, it will start to smell like cat urine and this smell can be very difficult to remove.

 - Clean, dry, and lubricate your Cargo Fly zipper.
-See the Cargo Fly Care Instructions for more details.
+See the video below and our Cargo Fly Care Instructions for more details.

 - We recommend periodic Seaworthiness Checks.
 These should be done when pulling the boat out after a period of storage, after any non-design use (ex: using it as a tarp or gear-sled), or after any event that might have damaged the boat.